zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Gunther says, “I’ll make an announcement”; I’ll jus t tell everybody.
 Maria says, “Wait!” meaning stop.
 “That seems kind of rude” – n ot nice.
 “Let me try a few hints.”
 A “hint” (hint) is, in this case, a gentle suggestion, an indication about what you are talking about or what you want without sayi ng it directly.
 A “hint” in other context can also mean a clue – information about so me mystery or problem.
 Here, however, it just means an indirect way of com municating a message.

-Maria says that she’ll tell her guests that they ar e out of drinks – they have no more alcohol, let’s say, to drink.
+Maria says that she’ll tell her guests that they are out of drinks – they have no more alcohol, let’s say, to drink.
 Gunther says, “I f you do that, one of those guys is liable to offer to make a beer run.”
 The word “l iable” (liable) here means likely or probable, something that could and probably will  happen.
 “Liable” also has some other meanings that are related to the law.
 “T o be liable” for something means to be responsible for something, often financ ially responsible for something, but here it just means “likely.”

 One of the guys, according to Gunther, is likely “t o offer to make a beer run.”
 A “beer (beer) run” is a quick trip to a store, a liq uor store, to buy more beer.
 We sometimes use that word “run” to talk about doing a  very short trip for one specific purpose, often to buy something.
 If it’s e ight o’clock at night and you’re feeling hungry, you might say to your husband, “Let ’s go for a doughnut run.”
 That would mean let’s go out and buy some doughnuts , which sounds really good right now.
 But again, so does a beer.

 Gunther says, “That’s not going to do the trick.” “ To do the trick” means to be successful, to reach your goal or objective.
 Gunthe r is saying that telling their guests that they have run out of drinks will not be  effective.
 That won’t work.
 It won’t do the trick (trick).

-Maria then makes another suggestion to Gunther: “Wh at if I go over there,” where the people are standing, “yawn, and comment o n the lateness of the
+Maria then makes another suggestion to Gunther: “What if I go over there,” where the people are standing, “yawn, and comment o n the lateness of the

 hour?”
 “To yawn” (yawn) is to open your mouth wide and take a deep breath, usually sighing outwards.
 It’s better and easier to  simply illustrate this.
 A “yawn” would be something like [yawns].
 Interestingly enou gh, I believe that when one person yawns, it often causes other people to yawn.
 So, if you just yawned yourself, well, there you go.
 It did the trick.